The MOT scheme

 If your vehicle’s MOT has expired and the vehicle is now exempt from testing you must fill in the right form needed for your vehicle type and present it at a Post Office when applying for road tax to confirm MOT exemption.
 For light vehicles such as cars and motorcycles you need to fill in form V112 and for goods vehicles fill in form V112G.

 Both forms are available to download from the GOV.UK website MOT forms: detailed information

 Goods vehicles and trailers

-All goods vehicles with an gross vehicle weight up to and including 3,500kgs (light goods vehicles) must be submitted for first test on the third anniversary of the date on which they were first registered and once a year thereafter.
+You must present all goods vehicles with a gross vehicle weight up to and including 3,500kgs (light goods vehicles) for first test on the third anniversary of the date on which they were first registered and once a year afterwards.

-However, goods vehicles with an unladen weight exceeding 3,500kg (heavy goods vehicles) must be tested at the end of their first year and every year thereafter.
+You must book a test for goods vehicles with an unladen weight exceeding 3,500kg (heavy goods vehicles) at the end of their first year and every year after.

 When to apply for an MOT

 You should not delay making an MOT appointment when you receive a reminder from the DVA to book a vehicle test, even if the next available appointment falls after the MOT expiry date.